pradeepkudukkil/mysql-backup-withretention/README.md

 Script configuration
 ============================

-Copy the script to your server and edit the below given values. here i am copy the script to /usr/local/scripts <br>
+Copy the script to your server and edit the below given value. here i am copy the script to /usr/local/scripts. <br>
-  THE_PATH (line 5), This is the path of backup<br>
   db (line 12), Here you need to mention the DB name that you want to take backup

 Add the cron job and select the time when you want the script to run, here i am run the script at neight 1 o'clock.<br>